GalDayan/AcroChargeTraining/README.md

 ## Overview
 This is AcroCharge training project.
+The project designed to run on any environment, as simply as possible.
+The project init itself, also adding automatic the initial data.

+The only command you should do is
 ```
  docker-compose --file docker-compose-dev.yml up
 ```

 it will be served on `http://localhost:3000`

+Currently production mode isn't supported (Need more time that I think is currently irrelevant)
 ## Disclaimers

 There is a huge TODO list. it isn't the completed product but its good enought for MVP